NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 * Example data-file contents

 ## Google Sheets and telemetry
-* Login to Google Sheets
+* Log in to Google Sheets
-* Might all be in a single cell -- not split by columns, depending on code used to return data
+* Note: output might all be in a single cell -- not split by columns, depending on code used to return data

 <br/>